readbeyond/lachesis/README.rst

     s = u"Hello, World.
 This is a second sentence, with a comma too!
 And a third sentence." doc = Document(raw=s, language=Language.ENGLISH)

-    # analyze it using pattern as NLP library
+    # analyze it using the NLP library Pattern
     nlpe = NLPEngine()
     nlpe.analyze(doc, wrapper=u"pattern")

-    # feed the document into the greedy splitter
-    # with max 42 chars/line and max 2 lines/cc
+    # feed the document into the greedy splitter (max 42 chars/line, max 2 lines/cc)
     gs = GreedySplitter(doc.language, 42, 2)
     gs.split(doc)

     # print the segmented CCs
-    # which can be accessed with the ccs property
     for cc in doc.ccs:
         for line in cc.elements:
             print(line)